Nociceptor: Polymodal

-Pathway
+Pathways

+Nociceptive pain pathways involve the transmission of sensory information from peripheral nociceptors of C-fibers to the dorsal horn of the spinal cord.
+These synaptic signals are transmitted to second-order neurons in laminae I and II, which serve as initiation sites for nociceptive information entering the central nervous system.
+These neurons play a crucial role in regulating the degree of pain transmission that crosses to the contralateral side and ascends to the primary tract, where the spinothalamic and spinoreticular pathways are.
+These ascending spinal cord pathways convey and localize nociceptive pain information from the periphery (body) to the brainstem.
+From the thalamus, these pathways continue to the brain regions such as the somatosensory cortex, insula, and anterior cingulate cortex, where the physical, emotional, and cognitive dimensions of pain are processed.

 Ascending

 Afferent nociceptive fibers (those that send information to, rather than from the brain) travel back to the spinal cord where they form synapses in its dorsal horn.
 This nociceptive fiber (located in the periphery) is a first order neuron.
 The cells in the dorsal horn are divided into physiologically distinct layers called laminae.
 Different fiber types form synapses in different layers, and use either glutamate or substance P as the neurotransmitter.
 Aδ fibers form synapses in laminae I and V, C fibers connect with neurons in lamina II, Aβ fibers connect with lamina I, III, & V. After reaching the specific lamina within the spinal cord, the first order nociceptive project to second order neurons that cross the midline at the anterior white commissure.
 The second order neurons then send their information via two pathways to the thalamus: the dorsal column medial-lemniscal system and the anterolateral system.
 The former is reserved more for regular non-painful sensation, while the latter is reserved for pain sensation.
 Upon reaching the thalamus, the information is processed in the ventral posterior nucleus and sent to the cerebral cortex in the brain via fibers in the posterior limb of the internal capsule.